Datona-Labs/datona/Example-KYC.md

 Note the signatory matches the vaultServerId above, in fact datona-lib has validated that as part of the transaction process.
 If the signatory was wrong, an exception would have been thrown.

 Behind the scenes the vault server received the create request, checked that the contract is on the blockchain and is owned by the transaction signatory then created a new empty vault.
-The *VaultResponse* transaction returned was displayed as the output from the ``datona createVault`` command.

 ### 4. Write the data to the vault